Branching random walk with non-local competition: Introduction

 We now consider three possible cases for the values of $K_t(x)$ in the tube $\mathcal T_e$.
+See Figure~\ref{fig:heuristic_cases} for an illustration.
 Let $c>0$ be a small constant and let $C>0$ be a large constant.

 \textbf{Case 1:} $K_t(x)\le c$ for all $(x,t)\in \mathcal T_e$.
-In this case, the killing rate inside the tube is very small, so for suitable $y_0$, we can use large deviation results to show that if there are $J$ particles at a site near $x_0$ at time $kT$, they are likely to have more than $J$ descendants which stay inside the tube $\mathcal T_e$, are not killed by competition, and are at a site near $x_0+y_0$ at time $(k+1)T$.
+In this case, the killing rate inside the tube is very small, and particles are branching at rate 1, so for suitable $y_0$, we can use large deviation results to show that if there are $J$ particles at a site near $x_0$ at time $kT$, they are likely to have more than $J$ descendants that stay inside the tube $\mathcal T_e$, are not killed by competition, and are at a site near $x_0+y_0$ at time $(k+1)T$.
+Therefore $\mathcal C_e$ is unlikely to occur.